Indigestion: What it is and How to Avoid Indigestion by Avoiding Certain Foods

 • Decrease Appetite

 Indigestion is caused by medical conditions, lifestyle, and medications.
 Stress and anxiety can also result in indigestion.
-Tests to diagnose indigestion include abdominal ultrasound, small bowel x-ray series, CT scan, colonoscopy and MRI of the abdomen.
+Tests to diagnose indigestion include abdominal ultrasound, small bowel x-ray series, CT scan, colonoscopy, and MRI of the abdomen.

 How to Avoid Indigestion without Medications?

 If you want to get rid of indigestion, you must cut down the intake of caffeine which includes tea, coffee, alcohol, and fizzy drinks.
-Prop your head and shoulders up in bed can stop stomach acid coming up while you sleep.
+Prop your head and shoulders up in bed can stop stomach acid from coming up while you sleep.
 If you are obese, you need to lose weight.

 Moreover, if you want to avoid indigestion, make sure to eat 3 to 4 hours before going to bed.
-Don’t eat spicy, rich and fatty foods.
+Don’t eat spicy, rich, and fatty foods.
 Smoking can be also disruptive and can cause indigestion.
 Avoid any kind of painkillers such as ibuprofen or aspirin.

 What Diseases can Cause Indigestion?